atsushieno/mugene-ng/README.md

 To use mugene-ng as command line compiler, at this state, you have to run a couple of Gradle tasks to build whatever you'll likely need:

 ```
-cd mugene-project
-./gradlew mugene:generateKotlinCommonGrammarSource build packJsNpmPublication publishToMavenLocal
+./gradlew mugene:generateKotlinCommonGrammarSource build packJsNpmPublication publishToMavenLocal mugene-console-jvm:jar
-cd ../mugene-console-project
-./gradlew build mugene-console-jvm:jar
 ```

 This generates some syntax file support code, builds libs and tools, package a single jar for JVM desktop, and generate NPM artifacts that are also used by VSCodium extension (under development).

-Once you are done with `build` Gradle build task, there will be `mugene-console-project/mugene-console/build/bin/native/debugExecutable/mugene-console.kexe` (or `.exe` on Windows).
+Once you are done with `build` Gradle build task, there will be `mugene-console/build/bin/native/debugExecutable/mugene-console.kexe` (or `.exe` on Windows).
 You can then run it to compile mugene MML files like: `(the/path/to/)mugene-console.kexe samples/escape.mugene`.
 For the complete list of command line arguments, just run this executable without arguments.

 ## mugene-ng VSCode extension